If you're online a lot, you've probably heard of Reddit. The site used to say that it was the "front page of the internet," which is not a lie.

 This subreddit specifically designed for music theory, is a great resource for new artists to learn how music theory works.

-Not only is there resources to great tutorials & guides, but you'll have a whole community dedicated for just that.
+Not only are there resources to great tutorials & guides, but you'll have a whole community dedicated to just that.

-If you're looking for a subreddit dedicated for music theory, and all of it's complexities, then this is your spot!
+If you're looking for a subreddit dedicated to music theory and all of its complexities, then this is your spot!

 r/makinghiphop